Wasps - Ricoh Arena

-Being a relatively new stadium on the edge of town, the nearest pubs are around a 15 minute walk away.
-Therefore, the best way to enjoy pre and post-match drinks and to mingle with fellow fans is in the excellent fan village.
-This is situated within the stadium complex in one of the exhibition halls.
+As an out-of-town stadium, there are limited pubs in the immediate vicinity of the Ricoh.
+Therefore, the best way to enjoy pre and post-match drinks and to mingle with fellow fans is in the excellent fan village, situated within the stadium complex.

 Sleeping Back to Top ^There is a hotel onsite with 121 bedrooms, though you may prefer to locate yourself in Coventry itself if you want to do anything other than watch the game.

 Make a Trip of It Back to Top ^Whilst Coventry isn't renowned as a major tourist destination and has suffered the wrath of post-World War 2 rebuilding primarily in concrete, there is enough to satisfy most people on a day trip one-night stopover, including a magnificent cathedral.
 Look a little further afield however and you can find plenty of interesting things to see and do, including;